0dm/0dm/README.md

 ## My favourite projects:
 ## [DS3DebugFps](https://github.com/0dm/DS3DebugFps)
-A quality of life mod that unlocks the framerate for the popular game, Dark Souls III.
+A quality of life mod that unlocks the framerate for the popular game: Dark Souls III.

 ## [colour_board](https://github.com/0dm/colour_board)
 An eye dropper for your clipboard.